 Rachel Talalay displays a genuinely bizarre sense of humour – like the images of mutant kangaroos doing recitations of Beat poetry or the armed hold-up that Lori Petty manages to turn into a Cole Porter song-and-dance number.
 Talalay directs with a great deal of energy.
 This is something that the series of kinetic animation inserts and comic-book panels add to considerably.
 This is a film that has definite potential to be rediscovered as cult material.

 Lori Petty, totally unrecognisable from her previous girl-next-door roles in the likes of Point Break (1991), A League of Their Own (1992) and Free Willy (1993), gives an immensely cheerful performance, which comes in a gracelessly gawky gait, full of flippant insolence and a mind-boggling wardrobe seemingly scoured from the rubbish tip outside Salvation Army stores.
 Malcolm McDowell has an equal amount of fun with his part – even if he is only there at the beginning and end of the film.
 Also of note is the then unknown A-list name of Naomi Watts in the role of Lori Petty’s shy bespectacled sidekick Jet Girl.
 Catherine Hardwicke, later the director of Twilight (2008) and assorted other films, is listed as the production designer.

-Subsequent to Tank Girl, Rachel Talalay vanished from cinema screens as a directorial force.
+Subsequent to Tank Girl, Rachel Talalay vanished from cinema screens as a directorial force, it being 25 years before she returned to direct a theatrical film with A Babysitter’s Guide to Monster Hunting (2020).
 She has vied between assignments for television in both the US and the UK, including episodes of Doctor Who (2005– ).
 Her two other works of genre note are as producer of The Borrowers (1997) and as director of the BBC production of The Wind in the Willows (2006).